-To kick things off, let’s go back to the start and find out what Asian corner betting is.
+To kick things off, let’s go back to the start and find out what Asian corners are.

-Asian corner betting does what it says on the tin, your betting on corners in football or soccer games with a handicap given to one team.
+Asian corner betting does what it says on the tin, you’re betting on corners in football or soccer games with a handicap given to one team.

-As you may know, there’s a huge range of markets you can choose from when betting on corners.
-Here are just some of the options to punters:
+As you may know, there’s a huge range of markets to choose from when betting on corners.
+Here are just some of the options available to punters:

 - Total number of corners (over/under)